OpsMx/spinnaker-helm/README.md

      git add -A; git commit -m"Upgrade related changes";git push
      ```

-- Create a K8s secret - opsmx-gitops-auth
+- Create a K8s secret called opsmx-gitops-auth (Do not change the name of the secret)

-  **Note**: The secret opsmx-gitops-auth stores the Git-repo URL and credential to access the repo in Halyard pod’s init script.
-It is important to keep the secret name as-is.

 - Copy the below file and update the gituser, gittoken, and gitcloneparam (this includes username, token, organisation and git-repository) values.